 These include a 24-hour concierge service, a butler service, and valet parking, including carrying bags, but also grocery shopping, travel arrangements, and filling the refrigerator when you return from a trip.
 Even out-of-the-ordinary requests are met, such as friendly dispatching of phone callers, helping to pay bills, or arranging a helicopter ride for the next day.
 And of course, all the hotel’s facilities are included, such as the spa and fitness center.

 However, you have to be good on foot.
-Because the huge hotel, now 150 years old, in impeccable condition, as it has undergone constant renovations, drags on.
+The huge hotel, now 150 years old, in impeccable condition, as it has undergone constant renovations, drags on.
 To get to the luxury property on the sixth floor, you pass several restaurants, ballrooms, sales showcases, and cafés.
 Getting lost is no problem.
 That’s because there’s still a hotel wing with 41 rooms, offices that are rented out, and the residence wing, which has 22 residences.
 High ceilings, thick carpeting, and fine marble are the hallmarks of the building.
 The elevator takes you to the sixth floor, but only for those who have the elevator key.

 Lake view as far as the eye can see